15 Companion Plants to Grow With Tulips This Season

 Close-up of about 20 Muscari armeniacum flowers blooming in a flower bed in spring.
 Low-growing flowers consist of inflorescences resembling a bunch of grapes, light purple.
 Bright green foliage and stems.
 Slightly blurred floral abstract natural background.

-Dainty in size but large in personality, grape hyacinth is also at home in a bed of tulips.
+Dainty in size but large in personality, grape hyacinth is also a wonderful tulip companion plant.
 With singular stalks resembling asparagus spears or clusters of mini grapes, this perennial blooms in early spring and comes in colors of blue, pink, purple, white, and yellow.

 Plant grape hyacinth in large quantities at about 3 inches apart.
 They will spread through your beds like wildfire in subsequent years, so only plant them in areas where they do not need to be contained.